texstudio-org/texstudio/utilities/manual/source/configuration.md

 the ones that are available in the context in which TeXstudio was started.
 In particular this is true for the PATH.
 On Linux/OS X the PATH may depend on the way you started TeXstudio.
-Programs started from the GUI may have a different PATH setting than programs started from a shell (because some variables may only defined in the context of a shell (e.g. via `~/.bashrc`).
+Programs started from the GUI may have a different PATH setting than programs started from a shell, because some variables may only be defined in the context of a shell (e.g. via `~/.bashrc`).

 By default, TeXstudio parses environment variables in your commands.
 The